UL College of Engineering

 Prizes and Recognition:

-INSTRUCTIONS TO PRINT POSTERS IN THE DEAN’S OFFICE
+GUIDELINES FOR POSTERS PRINTED IN THE DEAN’S OFFICE

-You may have your poster printed anywhere, but contestants MAY have their posters printed in the Dean’s Office free of charge ONLY IF the following guidelines are followed:
+Contestants can print their poster anywhere, OR have their posters printed in the Dean’s Office free of charge ONLY IF the following guidelines are followed:

 - Posters must receive a final approval from student’s professor that the research was conducted under prior to submitting for print.